WylieYYYY/shellfront/README.md

 - Uses GTK+3 and VTE, portable between linux computers with those packages;

 ### Setup
+Makefile options such as install location and compiler can be modified in the first few lines of the file.
 `make` or `make install` to intall without additional setting.
 `make clean` to install and remove all object created after building.
 `make remove` to remove the application according to makefile.